 Click Open Main Menu, and then click Sync Now.
 You may be asked to sign in, after which your tracker should sync with your account.

-How often does my tracker need to sync?
+How often do I need to sync?

 A daily sync is recommended but not required.
-All Fitbit trackers can record detailed minute-by-minute data for seven days, so if you're able to sync weekly your complete minute-by-minute-data will be available.
-Note that Fitbit Alta™ records minute-by-minute data for only five days.
-Daily totals are stored for 30 days for all trackers, so if you're only able to sync monthly you can still see your daily totals on your dashboard.
+Most Fitbit trackers record detailed minute-by-minute data for seven days, so if you're able to sync weekly you'll find all your data on your Fitbit dashboard.
+(Fitbit Alta records minute-by-minute data for only five days).
+After seven days, Fitbit trackers can store daily totals for up to 30 days.

-Fitbit Surge™ can store a maximum of 35 hours of GPS data.
-If you try to track more than 35 hours worth of GPS data without syncing, older data will be deleted to make room for new data.
-To ensure that all your GPS data is saved, sync your Surge regularly.
+If you have a Fitbit Surge, your tracker can store 35 hours of GPS data before deleting some to make room for more.
+To ensure that all your GPS data is saved to your exercise history, sync your Surge regularly.

 Can I sync my tracker with more than one device or a computer?